 - (a) Employees' annual salary is inclusive of pay for vacation time and applicable holiday pay.
 Unused vacation time cannot be carried forward into subsequent years without the express written consent of the employment supervisor.
 The employee and their employment supervisor must make every effort to see that full vacation entitlement is taken during the period for which it was granted.
+Vacation shall be taken in the calendar year for which it was earned, unless there is an express agreement between the supervisor and employee to carry forward vacation, in which case it shall be taken within the first four months of the following calendar year.
 Accrued and unused vacation time from the current entitlement year is payable upon the end of the PDF's appointment. - (b) An employee's minimum annual vacation entitlement will be in accordance with the following schedule, and will be pro-rated for any portion of an employee's appointment that is less than 12 months, and for any employee holding a partial appointment: